-The American Cancer Society estimated that approximately 60,000 new diagnoses of, and approximately 8,100 deaths from, melanoma will occur in 2007 in the United States.
-Currently, there are no consistently effective therapies for advanced cases of malignant melanoma where the cancer has spread to other parts of the body, or metastasized.
+The American Cancer Society estimates that approximately 60,000 new diagnoses of, and approximately 8,100 deaths from, melanoma occurred in 2007 in the United States.
+Currently, there are no consistently effective therapies for advanced cases of melanoma where the cancer has spread beyond its site of origin, or metastasized.
 Treatment for these patients normally includes a combination of chemotherapy, radiation therapy, and surgery.
 In patients with advanced metastatic melanoma, median survival typically ranges from six to ten months.

 FDA-approved drugs for treatment of metastatic melanoma include: hydroxyurea, which is no longer commonly used as a single agent; dacarbazine, and IL-2.
 The toxicity associated with FDA-approved treatments such as dacarbazine or IL-2 is often significant, resulting in serious or life-threatening side effects in many of the patients treated.
-Patients with metastatic melanoma often are treated with non-approved drugs such as IFN-a, which is approved for adjuvant therapy to surgery, or temozolomide, which is approved for certain types of brain cancer.
+Patients with metastatic melanoma often are treated with non-approved drugs such as IFN-a, which is approved as adjuvant therapy to surgery, or temozolomide, which is approved for certain types of brain cancer.